Leadership in Practice

 Final peer learning group and graduation – Meet with your cohort for your last peer learning group and celebrate your progress and achievements.

-Peer learning groups (facilitated): Dates for peer learning groups are still to be confirmed
+Peer learning groups (facilitated): Dates to be confirmed

 To apply for this programme complete the application form below and email it to firstname.lastname@example.org